CI integration allows you to trigger a

-If the new configuration is for a CloudBees CI operations center:
+If the new configuration is for the CloudBees CI operations center:

-Expand the list to discover all individual CI controllers.
+Expand the list to discover all individual CloudBees CI controllers.

 Navigating into the list, select Copy for the controller you wish to move into the CI configurations list.

-Whether added directly or selected from a CloudBees CI operations center, the new configuration is added to the CI controller configurations list and is available for
+Whether added directly or selected from the CloudBees CI operations center, the new configuration is added to the CloudBees CI controller configurations list and is available for

 CI Job tasks in CloudBees CD/RO pipelines.